 For all our children, we have worry boxes available and initiatives such as daily mood check-ins, meet and greet and snack and chat sessions where children can talk about their feelings on a daily basis.
 All children have access to a safe space in our Reflection Room if they need it.

 Support for social and emotional health doesn’t stop with our children.
 Parents at Woodlands are encouraged to seek support through school who have close links with Early Help and MIND practitioners who are able to work collaboratively with school and families to provide holistic support around emotional wellbeing.
 If you’re interested in accessing support for your emotional health and wellbeing please contact Miss Humble in school.

-We are proud of our on-going work to support positive Mental Health and Wellbeing and are currently working towards a nationally recognised award.
+We are proud of our on-going work to support positive Mental Health and Wellbeing and have recently achieved the Silver Mental Health Award following assessment by Leeds Beckett University.
 You can find out lots more about the award here, www.leedsbeckett.ac.uk/carnegie-school-of-education/carnegie-centre-of-excellence-for-mental-health-in-schools/school-mental-health-award

 Both Miss Humble and Miss Reid are Mental Health First Aiders and our Mental Health lead governor is Mrs Woodall.
 If you have any queries or concerns around the Mental Health and Wellbeing of your child or wider family member please do not hesitate to call in and see us in school at any time where we can offer support and advice.